s-diniro/ioti-shields/QueryableComplexShield/README.md

 ## Examples

-Here are some examples of what this shield can do.
+The following examples show what this shield can do.

 ### Severe temperature Shield

-The use case for this shield is that it finds out if a house physical window is opened and after some time a severe temperature is detected.
-The contact sensor events will be in the first stream and temperature events will be in the second stream.
-The shield will join both streams based on userId and generate a hazard.
-The time the shield waits after the contact sensor event arrived to check for severe temperature event is configured using the "stream1SlidingWindowInSeconds" parameter.
+The use case for this shield is that it determines if a physical window in a house is opened and after some time a severe temperature is detected.
+The contact sensor events are in the first stream and temperature events are in the second stream.
+The shield joins both streams based on userId and generates a hazard.
+The time that the shield waits after the contact sensor event arrives to check for a severe temperature event is configured by using the `stream1SlidingWindowInSeconds` parameter.

-In this example shield we are using wally contact and temperature sensors.
+This example shield uses the Wally contact and temperature sensors.

 **Wally Contact Sensor Event Payload** :